Primary school partnerships

 Each school then receives:

-- Six creative dance workshops which introduce the basic elements of ballet for all Year 3 pupils in a partner school
+- Five creative ballet workshops for all Year 3 pupils

 - CPD and resource materials to support dance classes with the pupils

-- An invitation for Year 3 to watch a demonstration of ballet training by Royal Ballet School students in their area, which involves Upper School students aged 16+ and Junior Associate students aged 10 -11 years.
-Pupils in the programme are invited to take part in elements of the presentation
+- An interactive demonstration of ballet training by Royal Ballet School students.
+Performed locally by Upper School students aged 16+ and Junior Associate students aged 10 -11 years.

-The second phase of the programme commences once pupils have attended our initial introductory workshops.
-Selected Year 3 pupils from participating schools will be invited to attend regular creative ballet classes at their host secondary school, up to the age of 11.
+Selected Year 3 pupils from participating schools attend regular creative ballet classes at their host secondary school, up to the age of 11.
 For a nominal weekly fee, pupils receive:

 - Weekly creative classes led by Royal Ballet School teachers, accompanied by a musician